Joshua099/R6Siege_DataAnalysisProject/README.md

 - **r6_DA_process.ipynb.** The entire project process from start to finish is documented in this Jupyter Notebook.
 Start here.

-- The Practice Files Folder are there just for those curious to see all my attempts to get things to work.
+- The **web_scraping_practice** folder files are there just for those curious to see all my attempts to get things to work.
 It's a mess and is intended to stay that way.

 - r6-leaderboard-functions.py are the python functions I coded to interact with R6TAB's API.